emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ## Historical Data

-We provide descriptive statistics on order, lead time, and on hand inventory data from last 200 days.
+We provide descriptive statistics on orders and lead times from historical data from last 200 days.

 ### Orders and Lead Time